-&quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
-CPSA regulates physicians, surgeons, osteopaths and physician assistants.

-&quot;May" means that the physician or physician assistant may exercise reasonable discretion.
-"Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+CPSA regulates physicians, surgeons, osteopaths and physician assistants. - "Must" refers to a mandatory requirement. - "May" means that the physician or physician assistant may exercise reasonable discretion.